SolomonKhan1122/freshplus-web-haven/SUPABASE_SETUP.md

 ## Security

-- Row Level Security (RLS) is enabled on both tables
+- Row Level Security (RLS) is **DISABLED** on both tables for unrestricted form submissions
-- Anonymous users can insert data (for form submissions)
+- All users (anonymous and authenticated) can insert, read, and update data
-- Only authenticated users can read/update data
+- This allows the quote and booking forms to work without authentication requirements

 ## Troubleshooting